WeblateOrg/weblate/docs/user/translating.rst

 good for prividing feedback on the original string, for example that it should be rephrased or is confusing.

+You can use Markdown syntax in the comments and mention other users using ``@mention``.

 Translating
 -----------